Eight charts to help understand the impact of sanctions on the Russian economy – and India

 The freezing of credit – and the higher cost of accessing money – will make business in and with Russia even more difficult.

-The effects of these trends are evident in the number on consumer and business confidence, which is precariously low.
-It signals that even for a military superpower like Russia, most of its people and businesses were not prepared to understand (or factor in) the potential consequences of a war at this time.
+The effects of these trends are evident in the consumer and business confidence, which is precariously low.
+It signals that even for a military superpower like Russia, most of its people and businesses were not prepared to understand (or factor in) the potential consequences of war at this time.

 It is worth recalling that economies around the world are still recovering from the Covid-19 lockdowns.
 This hurt businesses, firms, households, and governments (due to high fiscal expenditures).